You’re ready freddy to create a great website, but you don’t know how to start?

 - The design – making it pretty

 Ideally you already have an idea of your content.
-If you’re lost on what your content needs to convert visitors to clients, this mini email series is a good start: 5-Day Content Challenge, and you can also look through my blog, which gives you a lot of resources.
-And if you need help with the techy part, I have a course for that too: Build Your Website (free! 🙂 ).
+If you’re lost on what your content needs to convert visitors to clients, this mini email series is a good start: 5-Day Website Strategy Challenge, and you can also look through my blog, which gives you a lot of resources.

 Now, let’s talk about how to structure your coaching website!
 This means the order in which the components are placed on the webpage.
 We’ll start at the top.